my-first-pr/my-first-pr.github.io/CONTRIBUTING.md

 # Contributing

+This is the master repository for a wider open source project.
+All changes are welcome.

 * Fork the project.
 * Make your addition or fix.
 * Send a pull request.
 Bonus points for topic branches.